Ed Bacon (priest): Media attention

 A progressive spokesperson on issues of faith and justice for all regardless of race, gender, faith, or sexual orientation, Bacon has been featured in national media including being a guest panelist in the Spirituality 101 segment of The Oprah Winfrey Show’s “Living Your Best Life” series.
 In January 2009 his statement to a call-in viewer that “being gay is a gift from God” received national attention.
 As a result, Bacon was invited to return to the show and soon became a regular on Oprah’s Soul Series on Oprah & Friends Radio, recording two shows a month for eighteen months.

 Bacon’s stance on homosexuality and gay marriage has been well documented.
 All Saints Church, where he is a rector, has been blessing same-sex unions since the early 1990s, before his arrival.
 Prior to him taking his post at All Saints Church, Bacon had to decide whether to continue with the blessings.
 He decided in favor of it.

 Bacon contributed to Truthdig, Huffington Post, and Oprah.com.
 He is also the author of the book 8 Habits of Love: Open Your Heart, Open Your Mind (Grand Central Life & Style, September 2012).

 According to Episcopal News, more than 2,000 people filled the street between All Saints Church and the Pasadena City Hall on Easter Sunday, May 1, 2016, the day of Bacon's retirement from the church.
-He and his wife planned to relocate to Alabama, to live closer to their children and grandchildren.
+He and his wife relocated to Alabama, to live closer to their children and grandchildren.